The Brainiac: Home video

 The Brainiac was released on DVD by Alpha Video on July 30, 2002.
 In 2003, it was released as a double feature with The Witch's Mirror (1962) by Image Entertainment.
 It was released by Vintage Home Entertainment (VHI) on June 15, 2004 as a part of its "Serial Chillers" multi-film collection.
 It was released by CasaNegra on August 29, 2006.
 The film was later released by Synapse Films on November 23, 2009 (although some sources list the film as being released on September 29 of that year).
 Four years later, it was released by Willette Acquisition Corporation on July 23, 2013.
 It was last released on November 3, 2017.

+A region free blu-ray was released by Powerhouse/Indicator in 2024 with both the Spanish language and English dub.

 Reception

-The Brainiac has received little attention from critics upon its release.
+The Brainiac received little attention from critics upon its release.

 Jon Condit from Dread Central gave the film a score of 4/5, writing, "Say what you will about the story and its title monster, El Baron Del Terror succeeds in capturing the look and feel of the classic black & white Universal monster movies of the Thirties and Forties that it was clearly influenced by.
 The whole film has the vibe of a horror film from that era, albeit a totally gonzo film from that era."

 Dave Sindelar, on his website Fantastic Movie Musings and Ramblings listed the film as his favorite Mexican horror film, also noting that the film was "supremely silly and can’t really be taken seriously".

 Kevin Nickelson from Classic Horror.com gave the film a positive review, writing "The Brainiac deserves some credit for having a good idea to begin with.
 Using gothic horror as a platform to tell a story of fanaticism and frigid sexual mores is an intriguing, if not original, concept.
 It’s just a shame that it gets sandwiched inside a creative and technical mess of a film.
 Still if you’re into badly dubbed and low budget cinema involving sorcerers, inquisitions, comets, sexually inhibited puritans, and astronomy.”

 TV Guide awarded the film three out of five stars, calling it "competent and entertaining, despite the dreadful dubbing and cuts made under Murray's supervision".
 The reviewer also praised the film's expressionistic cinematography, and monster design.
 The Terror Trap called the film "hilarious fun thanks to its shameless ability to discard logic behind its pseudo sci fi plot."

+The July 2, 2012 episode of RiffTrax featured The Brainiac.

 The film has developed a cult following since its cable-network TV appearance and is now considered a cult classic by younger generations.